 Doctor of Business Administration: Career and Salary Facts

 Research what it takes to become a Doctor of Business Administration.
 Learn about job duties, education requirements, employment outlook and wages to find out if this is the career for you.
-Schools offering Business degrees can also be found in these popular choices.

 Graduates holding a Doctor of Business Administration (DBA) degree are prepared to work in executive positions within organizations or in scholarly pursuits at universities and colleges.
 The following chart gives you an overview of three types of jobs you could hold with this degree.